sowbug/happynine/README.md

 * Sending funds
 * Instant balance refresh when new transactions are detected
 * Importing an external BIP0032 xprv or xpub key
 * Multiple BIP0032 accounts (m/i'/0, where i is account number, 0=default).
-This is close to working.
+This is close to working
+* Generating offline transactions
 * Safety features, such as requiring a confirmation before deleting keys

+Known Issues
+===

+* Lots of UI nits
+* Refresh button doesn't do anything

 System Requirements for Users
 ===